reihaa/Neuroscience/README.md

 2. calculated Gabor filter matrixes for four orientations and 8 sizes.
 Then projected them on a arbitrary photo.

 # phase6:
-implementing a computational model based on spiking neural networks for object recognition.
+Implementing a computational model based on spiking neural networks for object recognition.

 Used BindsNet library.
 Used on four object groups of CalTech dataset.